Get a quote on Business Insurance

 Employment practices liability insurance (EPLI) protects your LLC if current, former, or prospective employees accuse you of wrongful treatment such as harassment, wrongful termination, discrimination, retaliation, or other employment concerns.
 If your company is sued for wrongful treatment, EPLI would cover legal fees and any settlements or judgements.

 - An employee of your digital marketing firm who is a member of a racial minority makes a formal complaint after experiencing many instances of racial jokes and stereotyping from his coworkers.
 After he makes the complaint, he is moved to a less desirable role in the company.
 He sues your company for retaliating against him for making the complaint.

 A business owner’s policy (BOP) is a convenient option for many smaller LLCs.
-A BOP combines general liability, property, business income, and extra expense coverage together in a single package.
-Premiums for this type of policy are typically less expensive than the cost of buying each coverage individually.
+A BOP combines general liability, property coverage, business income, and extra expense coverage together in a single package.
+Premiums for this type of policy are typically less expensive than the cost of buying individual coverages.